mcastroavi/mcastroavi/README.md

 - 👋 Hi, I’m @mcastroavi , Mauricio
 - 👀 I’m interested in ramen, beach, programming, electronic warfare, taking care of family and friends.
-- 🌱 I’m currently learning AI, and my fist step is Python programming.
+- 🌱 I’m currently learning Applied Artificial Intelligence, and my fist steps Python programming and ML.
 Update: Machine Learning and Python classes done.
+Data Acquisition, Modeling and Analysis and C++ are next.
 - 📫 How to reach me, email or just say hi.
 - 😄 Pronouns: He
 - ⚡ Fun fact: I taught myself how to swim when I was 8 years old by jumping into a random lake in my native hometown.